Laip11/Laip11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Here is **Peng Lai (赖鹏)**.
-I’m a second-year **M.Phil. student** in the Department of Statistics and Data Science at **Southern University of Science and Technology**, and will continue my research as a Ph.D student starting in Fall 2026 under the supervision of Prof. [Guanhua Chen](https://ghchen.me/).
+I am currently a second-year **M.Phil. student** in the Department of Statistics and Data Science at **Southern University of Science and Technology**, enrolled in an integrated M.Phil.–Ph.D. program (Mathematics → Computer Science), and will formally continue as a Ph.D. student under the supervision of Prof. [Guanhua Chen](https://ghchen.me/) starting in Fall 2026.

 My current research focuses on **LLM-as-a-judge**, **reward model**, and **reinforcement learning**.
 I aim to enhance model evaluation capabilities, enabling models to understand their own limitations and progressively improve—advancing the paradigm of **self-reflective and continuously improving language models**.